taybart/rest/doc/CLIENT.md

   # and fail if it doesn't match (ie return 1)
   expect = 200

   # is a string, heredoc (<<IDENT ...
-IDENT) is a good way to set it,
+IDENT) is a good way to set it
-  # if you are using treesitter, using LUA as your ident will highlight
+  # using LUA as the ident can make some editors highlight the code better
-  #the hook well
   post_hook = "see hooks below"
 }
 ```